Drop/Add/Withdraw Policy

 Drop

-• A student may drop a class within the first five (5) business days of a semester to avoid being billed for the course.
+• A student may drop a class within the first five (5) business days from the start date of the course to avoid being billed for the course.

-• No entry will be made in the student’s academic record if a course is dropped within the first five (5) business days of a semester.
+• No entry will be made in the student’s academic record if a course is dropped within the first five (5) business days from the start date of the course.

 Add

-• A student may add a class within the first three (3) business days of a semester.
+• A student may add a class within the first five (5) business days of a semester.

 Withdraw

-• A student has the option to withdraw from a course no later than the date on which eighty percent (80%) of the days in the academic semester have elapsed.
+• A student has the option to withdraw from a course no later than the date upon which eighty percent (80%) of the days in the academic semester have elapsed.

-• A full semester course dropped after five (5) business days and before 80 percent (80%) of the semester has elapsed will appear on the student’s record as a withdraw (W).
+• A full semester course dropped after five (5) business days and before eighty percent (80%) of the course has elapsed will appear on the student’s record as a W (Withdrawal).

-• Faculty have the obligation to enter the letter grade of FW (Failure to withdraw) if a student ceases attending a course for 14 consecutive calendar days.
+• Faculty have the obligation to enter the letter grade of FW (Failure to Withdraw) if a student ceases attending/participating in a course for 14 consecutive calendar days.

-• Tuition and fees will be assessed for all courses for which the student is registered after the first five (5) business days of the semester.
+• Tuition and fees will be assessed for all courses for which the student is registered after the first five (5) business days from the start of the course.

-• Courses withdrawn from after the fifth (5th) business day will not reduce the tuition obligation.
+• Courses withdrawn from after the fifth (5th) business day of the course will still need to be paid in full.

-• The last day to withdraw for each course can be viewed in the students’ schedule available via eServices, which can be accessed through SpartanNet.
+• The date of the last day to withdraw from a course can be viewed in the students’ schedule, available via eServices, which can be accessed through SpartanNet.

 Short Session Courses